Full-rigged pinnace

 The full-rigged pinnace was the larger of two types of vessel called a pinnace in use from the sixteenth century.

 Etymology

-The word pinnace, and similar words in many languages (as far afield as Indonesia, where the boat "pinisi" took its name from the Dutch pinas), came ultimately from the Spanish pinaza c.
+The word pinnace, and similar words in many languages (as far afield as Malaysia, where the boat "pinas" took its name from the Malay pinas), came ultimately from the Spanish pinaza c.
 1240, from pino (pine tree), from the wood of which the ships were constructed.
 The word came into English from the Middle French pinasse.

 Design

 The pinnace is perhaps the most confusing of all the early seventeenth-century types of vessels.
 Pinnace was more of a use than a type name, for almost any vessel could have been a pinnace or tender to a larger one.
 Generally speaking, pinnaces were lightly built, single-decked, square-sterned vessels suitable for exploring, trading, and light naval duties.
 On equal lengths, pinnaces tended to be narrower than other types.
 Although primarily sailing vessels, many pinnaces carried sweeps for moving in calms or around harbors.

 The rigs of pinnaces included the single-masted fore-and-aft rig with staysail and sprit mainsail to the mainmast, and a square sprit-sail under the bowsprit; however pinnaces were also built with a two-masted rig or with a three-masted "ship" rig.
 Open square-sterned pulling boats were also called pinnaces at least as early as 1626.
 The larger pinnace 'type' was often much larger than the smaller tender type, and frequently carried enough cannon to be considered an (armed) merchantman, or fast and maneuverable small warship.